uva-math/uva-math-code/info/documentation/people_pages.md

 If you'd like, you can add office hours to be displayed on the website.
 They will be shown in the list of people and on the person's page at the department website.
-However, this information should be kept up to date, and so office hours should not be added for all facutly.
+However, this information should be kept up to date, and so office hours should probably not be added for all facutly.

 <span class="nonupper-h5">areas</span>